aabiswas/aabiswas.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Al Amin Biswas received the Bachelor of Science and Master of Science degrees from the Department of Computer Science and Engineering, Jahangirnagar University, Dhaka, Bangladesh.
-He is currently a Lecturer with the Computer Science and Engineering Department, at Bangabandhu Sheikh Mujibur Rahman University (BSMRU), Kishoreganj, Bangladesh.
-Before joining BSMRU, he was a Lecturer (Senior Scale) with the Computer Science and Engineering Department, Daffodil International University (DIU), Dhaka.
-He has significant number of research papers published in international conferences and journals with more than 650 citations (According to Google Scholar).
+I received my Bachelor of Science (B.Sc.) and Master of Science (M.S.) degrees from the Department of Computer Science and Engineering (CSE), Jahangirnagar University (JU), Dhaka, Bangladesh.
+I am currently working as a Lecturer in the department of Computer Science and Engineering at Bangabandhu Sheikh Mujibur Rahman University (BSMRU), Kishoreganj, Bangladesh.
+Before joining BSMRU, I was working as a Lecturer (Senior Scale) in the Computer Science and Engineering Department, Daffodil International University (DIU), Dhaka.
+I published a significant number of research papers in international conferences and journals with more than 650 citations (According to Google Scholar).

 {style="text-align: justify;"}